wdawson/okta.github.io/_source/_posts/2017-10-19-build-a-preact-app-with-authentication.md

 import { withAuth } from '../../lib/auth';
 ```

-Start the component by wrapping in the `withAuth` high order component you
+Start the component by wrapping in the `withAuth` higher-order component you
 created earlier, and set the beginning state.
 Here, you'll have the
 `redirectToReferrer` set to false by default.